W. Francis McBeth

 A duet with one of my 1st Graders (Whittier Christian)

-For over 40 years, I taught K-12 instrumental music concurrently in both the Private Christian School (Whittier Christian) and a Public School (California High School) settings.
-Though semi-retired, I still work with students by continuing to teach part-time at California High School and maintaining my private music studio, where I play and teach Woodwinds, Brass, Strings, and Piano.
-I also play with the church orchestra at Calvary Chapel, La Habra, Ca. where I attend.
-When teaching full-time, I was primarily a "summer" composer.
-No longer teaching full-time, I have the privilege to compose beyond just the summer months and publish through my company, SARAHTIM–a title which comes from simply combining the names of my daughter Sarah and son Timothy.
+For over 40 years, Stephen taught K-12 instrumental music concurrently in both the Private Christian School (Whittier Christian) and a Public School (California High School) settings.
+Though semi-retired, Stephen still works with students by continuing to teach part-time at California High School and maintaining his private music studio, where he plays and teaches Woodwinds, Brass, Strings, and Piano.
+Stephen also plays with the church orchestra at Calvary Chapel, La Habra, Ca. where he attends.
+When teaching full-time, he was primarily a "summer" composer.
+No longer teaching full-time, Stephen has the privilege to compose beyond just the summer months and publishes through his company, SARAHTIM–a title which comes from simply combining the name of his daughter Sarah and son Timothy.
+(Notes by Dr. John Burdett, Director of Bands, Azusa Pacific University)

 Thanks for your note.
 I LOVE your website!
 I particularly like the caption at the top where, among other things about yourself including your being a composer, you list yourself as a fly fisherman. . .
 It shows your humor and that you're a normal, well-rounded person!